 Preparedness and response

 Under new safety measures, all companies operating a pipeline will be required to demonstrate a minimum level of financial resources to ensure they can respond quickly in the unlikely event of an incident.
 For companies operating major oil pipelines, this level will be set at $1 billion.
-If the operator is unwilling or unable to shoulder its responsibilities, the Government of Canada can provide the NEB with the resources to take control of spill response, cleanup and remediation, and the NEB will be authorized to recover any costs incurred from the industry.
+If the operator is unwilling or unable to shoulder its responsibilities, the Government of Canada can provide the CER with the resources to take control of spill response, cleanup and remediation, and the CER will be authorized to recover any costs incurred from the industry.

 Liability and compensation

 Companies operating pipelines are liable on an unlimited basis if they are at fault or negligent.
 The Pipeline Safety Act introduces absolute liability for all pipelines; this is set at $1 billion for companies operating major oil pipelines, with other classes of operators and limits established in regulations.
-The NEB will also be able to order companies to reimburse individuals and governments for costs incurred in relation to an incident.
+The CER will also be able to order companies to reimburse individuals and governments for costs incurred in relation to an incident.